bhirbec/fireboot/README.md

 # Setup Firebase

-Open the [Firebase Console](https://console.firebase.google.com/) and create two projects.
+Open the [Firebase Console](https://console.firebase.google.com/) and create two projects (we will use `fireboot` as a generic example):

-* Staging platform: we will call it `fireboot-staging`
+* `fireboot-staging`
-* Production platfomr: we will call it `fireboot-prod`
+* `fireboot-prod`

 You'll also need to install the [Firebase CLI](https://firebase.google.com/docs/cli/):
 ```
 $ npm install -g firebase-tools
 ```

-Now, sign in using your Google account:
+Sign in using your Google account:
 ```
 $ firebase login
 ```

-And, initialize the firebase directory on your machine:
+We've already initialize the directory with `firebase init` command so we can just set the active project:

 ```
-$ firebase init
+$ firebase use firebase-staging
 ```

-* Pick up `Database`, `Function` and `Hosting`
-* Choose your staging project

-Optionaly, you can create aliases for the the `staging` and `prod` platforms by using `firebase use --add`.
-If you do so, you can switch back and forth between projects with `firebase use`:
+Optionally, you can set aliases by using `firebase use --add` command.
+We've added three aliases: `default`, `staging` and `prod`.

 ```
 user@fireboot:~/fireboot$ firebase use staging